 Since the onset of the pandemic in March 2020 through to mid-February 2022, restaurants and bars across Canada experienced a series of government mandated operating capacity restrictions and/or full restaurant closures.
-As of mid-February 2022, the state of the restaurant and bar industry has been trending positively due to increased vaccination rates and the easing government restrictions.
-This positive trend continued with the lifting of all remaining operational restrictions by mid-March 2022, except for masking requirements in the province of Quebec which was lifted in mid-May 2022.
-However, there can be no assurance that government imposed operating restrictions and/or restaurant closures will not be re-introduced in the future.
-SIR's management continues to navigate and monitor the current operating environment and overall consumer behaviour.
+Since mid-February 2022, the state of the restaurant and bar industry has been trending positively due to increased vaccination rates and the easing government restrictions.
+As of mid-March 2022, all remaining operational restrictions in the provinces where SIR operates were lifted.